canarytail/standard/README.md

 SEIZE | ........ | Raids with low confidence nothing containing useful data was seized XCRED | ........ | Compromised credentials
 XOPERS | ........ | Compromised operations
-SEPPU | ........ | Seppuku pledge²
----
-*² ​A Seppuku pledge is a statement of intent to shut down and cease operations of a company or project, wipe all devices, and destroy all files in the event of an unsurpassable order to operate under the supervision, control, or influence of a malicious entity.*

 ---